snowplow-incubator/labels-helper-action/README.md

 Keep track of your progress towards a release by automatically labelling issues with their status.
 It works because of the strict release process workflow - the issue number is always present somewhere.

+This action was created during Hackathon July 2022, for internal Snowplow use.

 ## Using the Action
 Add a workflow like this to your repo (in `.github/workflows`):